mattermost/mattermost-handbook/operations/research-and-development/product/release-process/bug-fix-release.md

 2. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete
+    - Verify that the final translations PR for the release is submitted
+    - Update **Known Issues** section with any significant issues that were found and not fixed for the final release
 3. QA:
     - Verify all Jira tickets other than newly-filed bugs have been tested, verified, and closed
     - As bug fixes are merged and RCs are cut, verify fixes on new RCs, and post in Release Channel after testing